 Widely known as an accomplished educator, linguist and untiring charitable worker, Monsignor Valverde was regarded with love and admiration particularly by the older Italian residents of this area, among whom he began his diocesan work while visiting relatives in this city 45 years ago.

-A native of Borgetto, Scicily, a suburb of Palermo, Monsignor Valverde was born March 7, 1877, a son of Mariano and Antonina Valverde.
+A native of Borgetto, Sicily, a suburb of Palermo, Monsignor Valverde was born March 7, 1877, a son of Mariano and Antonina Valverde.

 He received college and seminary training at Monreale Seminary, Scilicy, and ordained Dec.
 23, 1899, at the Cathedral of Monreale.
 Only 22 years old at the time, the young priest was granted a special dispensation by Pope Leo XIII for his ordination.
 Church regulations required that a seminarian must be 24 years old before ordination.